Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Methods

 \subsubsection{Dysarthric speech corpus}

-The database consists of recordings from 75 speakers (40 male and 35 female) of varying levels of hypernasality.
-The corpus contains data from speakers diagnosed with several different neurological disorders: 38 patients have Parkinson’s disease (PD), 6 patients have Huntington's disease (HD), 16 patients have cerebellar Ataxia (A), and 15 patients have amyotrophic lateral sclerosis (ALS).
+The dataset contains recordings from 75 speakers (40 male and 35 female) of varying levels of hypernasality.
+The corpus contains data from speakers diagnosed with several different neurological disorders: 38 patients have Parkinson’s disease (PD), 6 have Huntington's disease (HD), 16 patients cerebellar Ataxia (A), and 15 patients amyotrophic lateral sclerosis (ALS).

 All individuals read the same set of five sentences, capturing a range of phonemes.
 Reading is an ideal stimulus for this task because it controls for phonetic distributional variations that would be present in more spontaneous speech and enables for consistency between speakers and between assessments in-time, ideal qualities for a clinical measure.